-The name of the event can be translated to mean ‘float a basket’.
-This is derived from one of the age-old practices of creating decorative baskets which are then released and remain afloat on the river.
-These specially designed baskets are known as kathrongs, hence the name of the festival.
+The name of the event can be translated to mean ‘float a basket’, derived from the age-old practices of creating decorative baskets which are then released and remain afloat on the river.
+These specially designed baskets are known as krathrongs, hence the name of the festival.

-The highlight of the event is the inclusion of candles in the kathrongs so that the floating baskets create an amazing array of lights that gives Loy Krathong the name ‘festival of lights’.
+The highlight of the event is the inclusion of candles in the krathrongs so that the floating baskets create a fantastic array of lights that give Loy Krathong the name ‘festival of lights’.

-Locals and visitors alike are enthralled by the sheer delight of setting the baskets afloat.
-This is usually done as one makes a wish.
-A number of individuals toss a coin to appease the river spirits and bring good luck their way.
+Locals and visitors alike are enthralled by the sheer delight of setting the baskets afloat; usually done as one makes a wish.
+Some individuals toss a coin to appease the river spirits and bring good luck their way.